Print

 AFP Australian Federal Police ransomware virus

-Australian Federal Police ransomware as it's predecessors is distributed using Trojans and exploit kits.
-Cyber criminals are setting up malicious websites and using other misleading methods to infect as many computers as possible.
-This particular ransomware infection originates from a family or screen lockers named Urausy.
-This rogue family is targeting computer users from Australia, United States, Poland and many other countries.
-If you PC is blocked by Australian Federal Police ransomware you can use the provided removal guide to help eliminate it from your computer.
+This particular ransomware infection originates from a family of screen lockers named Urausy, a rogue family that targets computer users from Australia, the United States, Poland, and many other countries.
+If your PC is blocked by the Australian Federal Police ransomware, use the removal guide provided to eliminate it from your computer.

 ATTENTION!
 Your PC is blocked due to at least one of the reasons specified below.
 You have been violating "Copyright and Related Rights Law o (Video, Music, Software) and illegally using or distributing copyrighted content, thus infringing Article 128 of the Criminal Code of Australia.